quantum-engineering-polito/CourseNotes/content/QCM Physics/02_Models/Models.md

 E = \frac{\hbar^{2} k^{2}}{2m}
 $$

-Since we want to study the properties of the material as if it was infinite, we have to use a mathematical "trick" to write this condition.
+We want to study the properties of the material without worrying about the possibility of getting out of it (where the properties we are interested in no longer apply).
+So we apply an approximation by imagining that the lattice of the crystal continues to infinity.
 What we do is saying that instead of going "outside" the crystal, we enter in an identical one (i.e. we imagine being in a periodic matrix of crystals one next to the other).
 This is called **periodic boundary condition** (PBC) or **Born Von Karman condition** and can be written as follows:  ^dedc30

 $$